tsofia-git/Exercise-Varonis-New/README.md

 Access Control.

-### 5. Contingency Planning Configuration
+### 5. Contingency Planning - Regularly scheduled repository backups to a secure offsite location
 #### Impact:
-Defines a backup and recovery plan for repositories in case of unexpected incidents.
+Ensures data integrity and availability in the event of data loss or system failure.
 #### Automated Detection and Fix:
-Automated tools can monitor the repository's health and execute backup and recovery processes as needed.
+Utilize automated backup monitoring tools to verify backup schedules and data transfer to offsite locations.
+Automatically trigger backup processes if scheduled backups are missed.
 #### NIST Compliance Category:
-Contingency Planning
+Contingency Planning.